megstang/trivia_fe/README.md

 ## Set Up
-This app is currently only working locally, so you must also run the backend locally.
-Visit https://github.com/mstang15/quantified-self-be and follow the following directions:
+You can run this app locally by running the following commands:
 1. git clone <paste repo link for trivia_fe>
-2. cd quantified_self
+2. cd trivia_fe
 3. npm install
 4. open index.html